kptdev/kpt/package-examples/helloworld/README.md

     $ kpt live init helloworld/

-      namespace: default is used for inventory object
-      Initialized: helloworld/inventory-template.yaml

 Apply all the contents of the package recursively to the cluster

     $ kpt live apply helloworld/